BeMate/datepicker/README.md

 </script>
 ```

-For advanced formatting pass a parser object prior to DatePicker:
+For advanced formatting pass a parser object prior to DatePicker.
+In `dates.js` you will find a lightweight one we usually use in our projects.
+But this is optional.

 See the examples folder for a full version.

 ```html